The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Data preparation and CNN Architecture

-The superimposing is done in a way to simulate the CTIS diffraction image where channels of different wavelengths are shifted by a different number of pixels as demonstrated in Fig.~\ref{Fig:5_imags_b}.
+The superimposing simulates the diffraction of the 2D diffractive optical element in the custom-made CTIS, where the channels of the hyperspectral cube are linearly dispersed in the paraxial approximation corresponding to a wavelength-dependent pixel-shift as demonstrated in Fig.~\ref{Fig:5_imags_b}.
 The central zeroth-order diffraction square in Fig.~\ref{Fig:5_imags_b} is obtained by averaging over the five channels in the top row of Fig.~\ref{Fig:5_imags_a}.
-The surrounding four first-order diffraction images are created in a similar way but with the five channels, from left to right in the top row of Fig.~\ref{Fig:5_imags_a}, shifted in a certain direction by 1, 3, 5, 7, 9 pixels respectively.
+The surrounding four first-order diffraction images are created in a similar way but with the five channels, from left to right in the top row of Fig.~\ref{Fig:5_imags_a}, shifted in a certain direction by 1, 3, 5, 7, 9 pixels, respectively, which conforms to the linear dispersion mentioned above.
 The top block above the central one, for example, features upward shifts, resulting in the elongated pattern along the vertical direction.
-The four black corners in the resulting image (Fig.~\ref{Fig:5_imags_b}) are then removed and finally the diffraction image is divided into five block images shown in the bottom row of Fig.~\ref{Fig:5_imags_a}.
+For data preprocessing which facilitates network training, the four black corners in the resulting image (Fig.~\ref{Fig:5_imags_b}) are then removed and finally the diffraction image is divided into five block images shown in the bottom row of Fig.~\ref{Fig:5_imags_a}.
 The five panels therein from left to right are simply the top, left, central, right and bottom blocks from Fig.~\ref{Fig:5_imags_b}, respectively.
+Although the input hyperspectral pushbroom cubes are \textit{experimentally} acquired images (with noise), the synthetic CTIS images are simulated assuming an \textit{ideal} CTIS simulator since the current work is a proof of concept study.
+But future work will incorporate the optical parameters of the experimental CTIS instrument.

-Our goal is now to train networks to reproduce the original five spectral channels from the synthetic CTIS images such as Fig.~\ref{Fig:5_imags_b}.
+Our goal is to train networks to reconstruct the original five spectral channels~(top row of Fig.~\ref{Fig:5_imags_a}) from the synthetic CTIS images~(bottom row of Fig.~\ref{Fig:5_imags_a}).
 As a result, the corresponding bottom row of Fig.~\ref{Fig:5_imags_a} comprises the input features of format (118,~118,~5), in which the first two entries in the parentheses correspond to the image dimension and the last one indicates the number of channels.
 The output target variables are simply original channels~(top row) of format (100,~100,~5).